 If the answer is yes, you might do well – very well – in network marketing.

-If you don’t see yourself as a “salesperson” or feel funny or uneasy speaking to people you don’t know, then network marketing might not be for be for you.
+If you don’t see yourself as a “salesperson” or feel funny or uneasy speaking to people you don’t know, then network marketing might not be for you.

-It’s worth noting that another name for MLM is “relationship marketing.”
-This name puts the emphasis on forming a bond of friendship and trust with others.
+Another name for MLM is relationship marketing.
+This name puts the emphasis on forming a bond of friendship -a relationship- and trust with others.
 I believe those who are able to do this, will be the most successful.

-I think this is one reason why new distributors are often encouraged to share the product first with friends and family – those who they already have relationships with.
+I think this is one reason why new distributors are often encouraged to share the product first with friends and family – those with who they already have relationships.
 Friends and family are usually easier to sell to and this helps build confidence and ease people into talking to and selling to people they don’t know.

 Don't believe anyone who says that posting stuff on Facebook etc. is all you need to do well in network marketing.
 There is no substitute for talking to people face-to-face.